 How to Start the H-1B Process

 The unit that is sponsoring H-1B status for the employee must initiate the H-1B petition process with International Employment (IE); the employee cannot start the process himself or herself or themselves.
-The H-1B packet must be submitted to IE as far in advance (3-6 months preferred) to ensure timely processing.
-Please note that it takes IE a minimum of 3-4 weeks to prepare and file any type of H-1B petition, so please plan accordingly and DO NOT wait until the last minute to submit documents for H-1B status for an employee!
+The H-1B documentation must be submitted to IE as far in advance (3-6 months preferred) to ensure timely processing.
+Please note that it takes IE a minimum of 3-4 weeks (sometimes longer) to prepare and file any type of H-1B petition, so please plan accordingly and DO NOT wait until the last minute to submit documents for H-1B status for an employee!
 If the department does not initiate an H-1B case with IE with enough time to reasonably obtain the status in the timeframe requested, IE cannot guarantee timely processing or that the person will be able to start working for the department in H-1B status by the requested start date.

 Please contact the International Employment Manager at 919-515-4518 immediately if you are trying to sponsor someone for an SHRA position, before you begin to prepare any paperwork.
 There are some SHRA positions that do not qualify for H-1B status, and we will not be able to provide immigration sponsorship for those positions, regardless of the educational and experience credentials of the candidate.